thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 24 October 2022
+### Daily Rundown on Tuesday, 25 October 2022

-- The average temperature today is 13.97˚C;
+- The average temperature today is 15.15˚C;
-- With highs of 15.4˚C and lows of 10.73˚C.
+- With highs of 16.57˚C and lows of 10.2˚C.
-- You can expect light rain for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->